byu-cpe/ecen625/_labs/lab_graphs.md

 ### Code Checking
 In addition to completing the code functionality described above, you code should also:
 1. Build without warnings.
 I have configured *clang-tidy* to be run when you compile your code.
 This will enforce some extra checking that you might have not seen in the past.
-Hopefully this will help you learn more about C++ best practises and improving your coding skills.
+Hopefully this will help you learn more about C++ best practices and improving your coding skills.
 1. Run in Valgrind without any reported issues.

-These two checks are new for this year, so please reach out on Slack if you have questions.

 ### Part 1: Visualizing Graphs